cnsa/chef-server-playbook/README.md

 SSH: `$ vagrant ssh`

+### Azure:

+    $ ansible-playbook azure.yml"

 ### Production:

-For the first time we will login with `root`:
+For the first time if we need login as `root`:

-    $ ansible-playbook playbook.yml -i hosts --limit="production" --extra-args="init=y"
+    $ ansible-playbook playbook.yml -i hosts --limit="production" --extra-vars="init=y"

 Next time, when root access will be restricted: